Gundelia: Distribution

-The tumble thistle can be found in Cyprus, Turkey (Anatolia), Armenia, Azerbaijan, Northern Iraq, northern Iran, Afghanistan, western Syria, Turkmenistan, Kazakhstan, Uzbekistan, Israel, Palestine, Lebanon, Jordan, and Egypt.
+Gundelia tournefortii is mostly found in the Eastern Anatolia region of Turkey and in the province of Muş.
+In autumn, the dried yellow layers of the plant cover all the mountains, so much so that the degree that can be seen even from space.
+The tumble thistle can be found in Cyprus, Turkey (Anatolia), Armenia, Azerbaijan, Northern Iraq, northern Iran, Israel, Afghanistan, western Syria, Turkmenistan, Kazakhstan, Uzbekistan, Palestine, Lebanon, Jordan, and Egypt.
 It has been introduced in Algeria.

 Ecology

 Gundelia grows on limestone, igneous rock or reddish soils, in steppe, open oak or pine woodland, or between coppices, as weed in barley- or cornfields, fallowed or deserted fields, and in roadsides.
 It can be found at altitudes up to 2500 m.
-It is pollinated by insects such as honey bees and pollen feeding beetles, such as the Garden Chafer.
+It is pollinated by insects such as honey bees and pollen feeding beetles, such as the garden chafer.

 Cultivation

 Seeds germinate slowly and may take several years.
 Seedlings can be planted outside but required light, well-drained soil, and protection against frost.
 Growth is slow during the first year.
 Plants can be grown in the rock garden, or on raised beds.
 Gundelia is probably hardy to about −15 °C when the drainage is good.
 Plants have been grown intermittently at the École de Botanique and in what is currently known as the Jardin des Plantes, Paris, since the 18th century.